-- Partnerships or HIPPY parent educators shall utilize the Survey of Parenting Involvement assessment to refer/link families to additional interventions as necessary and beneficial - either simultaneously or as part of a planned, multi- year service continuum. - In addition, Teaching Strategies GOLD®, an authentic, ongoing observational system, is routinely administered to all SCFS 4K students.
-Assessment results will help guide HIPPY parent educator planning. - All HIPPY parent educators shall complete, at minimum, the HIPPY Survey of Parenting Involvement - Pre-Assessment is completed at the first visit, - Post-assessment is completed at the 26 week visit (or sooner if a family leaves the program prior to week 26).
+- Partnerships or HIPPY parent educators shall utilize the Survey of Parenting Involvement assessment to refer/ link families to additional interventions as necessary and beneficial - either simultaneously or as part of a planned, multiyear service continuum. - In addition, Teaching Strategies GOLD®, an authentic, ongoing observational system, is routinely administered to all SCFS 4K students.
+Assessment results will help guide HIPPY parent educator planning.

-- Each HIPPY parent educator must attend preservice training. - HIPPY parent educators receive weekly role play training based on the weekly lesson. - HIPPY parent educators must be HIPPY parents, former HIPPY parents, or are knowledgeable of the language and culture of the communityserved. - HIPPY parent educators must be able to read, write and speak well in the language of the curriculum they will use with assigned parents. - A professional development plan based on performance evaluations and career goals must be established for each HIPPY parent educator. - •
+- Each HIPPY parent educator must attend preservice training. - Parent educators must have at least a bachelor's degree.
+(If course work has not included child development, the coordinator has obtained 24 contact hours of training in early childhood development.) - HIPPY parent educators must be HIPPY parents, former HIPPY parents, or are knowledgeable of the language and culture of the community served. - HIPPY parent educators must be able to read, write and speak well in the language of the curriculum they will use with assigned parents. - A professional development plan based on performance evaluations and career goals must be established for each HIPPY parent educator.